Superb, sociable cruising on the Nivernais, upper Burgundy

 The cruise upriver on the Yonne through verdant countryside, passing the ‘Caves be Bailly, famed for their sparkling Cremant de Bourgogne; St Bris and Irancy, also well-known vineyards, are close by.
 Lunch on board and then an excursion to the Chablis vineyards in the hills to the east for a fabulous wine-tasting.
 Chablis is produced within a strictly-defined area, the most prestigious from vineyards on the ‘Grand Cru Hill’.
 Moor for the evening on the wide river in Vincelles.

 Cruise towards the River Cure taking the branch canal towards Vermenton and moor at the village of Accolay.
 Lunch on board and then an excursion and guided tour of Auxerre: the Cathedral of St Étienne, 15th century Abbey of St Germain.
 Auxerre was originally a Roman camp, became a centre of learning and pilgrimage in the Middle Ages and it now a bustling city with shops and cafes to visit and sample French provincial life for the afternoon.
 Return to Luciole at Accolay for dinner back on board.

 Day 4 Wednesday Accolay to Mailly-le-Château

-Excursion to historic Noyers-sur-Serein, considered one of the most beautiful villages in France, With market stalls, half timbered houses and turreted ramparts of a castle under restoration.
+Excursion to historic Noyers-sur-Serein, considered one of the most beautiful villages in France, with market stalls, half timbered houses and turreted ramparts of a castle under restoration.
 Take lunch in one of the local restaurants and enjoy the authentic atmosphere of dining in the French tradition.

 Day 5 Thursday Mailly-le-Château to Lucy-sur-Yonne